 Manual Trendline Tuning

-Each trendline is color coded to the underlying formula that can be accessed under the Trends tab.
-The formulas can be modified and refined manually through the Manual Tuning Mode option, which will then enable the algos to apply automatically moving forward.
-This is a boon to non-programmers as intuitive machine learning algos learn with each piece of data and input.
-You can also right click on a trendline to remove it if you don’t believe it is helpful in your analysis.
+Each trendline is color-coded based on the underlying formula used to identify it.
+The formulas can be modified and refined manually through the Manual Tuning mode.
+This is a boon to non-programmers since the machine learning algorithm learns with each piece of data and feedback.
+You can also right-click on a trendline to remove it if you don’t believe it is helpful in your analysis.

 Earlier this year, TrendSpider also added the functionality to create your own trendlines and set alerts for breaks of these lines.

-I found this to be particularly useful to see how certain stocks behaved relative to certain candlestick pattern.
-For example, if you want to see how a stock usually reacts the day after forming a hammer candle, you can highlight all of the hammers on the chart and analyze the historical data
+We found this to be particularly useful to see how certain stocks behaved relative to certain candlestick patterns.
+For example, if you want to see how a stock usually reacts the day after forming a hammer candle, you can highlight all of the hammers on the chart and analyze the historical data.

-While the pattern recognition tool doesn’t account for lead-in trends, I found the actual pattern identification to be very accurate.
+While the pattern recognition tool doesn’t account for lead-in trends, we found the actual pattern identification to be very accurate.

 Automatic Fibonacci Retracements

 This is one of the breakthrough features of TrendSpider.
-Fibonacci-based chartists will tell you the problem with plotting Fibonacci lines (fibs) is determining where the high and low points should be.
-Based on those high/low price points is where the whole crux of other harmonic and Elliott Wave patterns depends on.
-Doing this by hand effectively is a trial and error process that can take much time.
-TrendSpider’s smart algos automatically find the most relevant peak to trough levels to calculate and plot the most effective fibs.
-I’ve doubled checked and found the algos to be very precise in finding the critical inflection points.
+Fibonacci-based chartists will tell you the problem with plotting Fibonacci lines is determining where the high and low points should be.
+Those high/low price points are the crux that other harmonic and Elliott Wave patterns depends on.

-You can set price or indicator-based Alerts directly on the charts.
-The Alerts can be as specific as the number of times a stock price bounces off a trendline or at specific price levels and so forth.
-It is important to keep the Alerts selective, so you aren’t constantly getting pinged with SMS, e-mail or text alerts all day long.
+You can set price or indicator-based alerts directly on any stock chart.
+The alerts can be as specific as the number of times a stock price bounces off a trendline or at specific price levels and so forth.
+It is important to keep the alerts selective, so you aren’t constantly getting pinged with email or text alerts all day long.

 Most platforms have alerting capabilities, but TrendSpider takes this feature to another level with two unique features.

-Whereas static price alerts will alert you when a stock hits a certain price, a dynamic alert will alert you based on a stock’s price action relative to a dynamic price area.
-For example, you can set alert an alert for when a stock breaks below a specific trendline or is approaching it’s 200-day moving average.
+Whereas static price alerts will alert you when a stock hits a certain price, dynamic alerts will alert you based on a stock’s price action relative to a dynamic price area.
+For example, you can set automated alerts for when a stock breaks below a specific trendline or is approaching it’s 200-day moving average.